yusufgaf/Radios/README.md

 ## Requirements to publish a radio
 - Your radio must have an accessible website.
+- Your radio must have been operating for at least 1 week.
 - Your radio must have a logo that you consent for us to use.
 - Your radio must have a direct stream link with HTTPs (E.G. https://stream.example.com/radio.mp3)
 - You must have basic knowledge of JSON